urbit/docs/docs/using/shell.md

 `-http[s]://example.com &json [%s 'hi']` - sends a PUT request with the JSON `"hi"` in the body.

+Note that the first of these is a source while the last two are sinks.

 #### `+` - Generators

 Generators are simple hoon scripts loaded from the filesystem.
 They live in `gen/`.